brunomoraes97/mlx_cookie_robot/README.md

 This is a tool for automatically visiting determined websites in order to collect cookies from them.
 You can either start a quick browser profile to do this, or start an existing browser profile.

+## Considerations

+In order to run this automation in an existing browser profile, you should add an extension that automatically consents with cookies, such as SugerAgent or Accept-All-Cookies.

+On the other hand, if you want to run the Cookie Robot on quick browser profiles, the script will automatically install the SuperAgent extension and you won't have to worry about it.

 ## First time?
 Run in guided mode!

 Simply run the script in guided mode, it will prompt you whatever it needs to start.